Little Blue Book!

 versatile tool which he uses in all of his big boat racing.

 Islands.
-He developed the BEYC's first sailing school program and is a regular participant in their
+He developed the BEYC's first sailing school program.
+The Bitter

 the late Roy Disney's